 - Assess existing cultures: Use surveys and interviews to understand the values and practices of both companies.

-- Define a common vision: Organize workshops to define a new vision and shared values.
+- Define a shared vision: Organize workshops to define a new vision and shared values.

 - Implement cohesion programs: Organize team-building activities and training to strengthen cultural integration.